slim-template/slim/README.md

 Slim is a template language whose goal is to reduce the view syntax to the essential parts without becoming cryptic.

-## What?
+## What is Slim?

 Slim is a fast, lightweight templating engine with support for __Rails 3__.
-It has been tested on Ruby 1.9.2 and Ruby/REE 1.8.7.
+It has been heavily tested on all major ruby implementations.
+We use continous integration (travis-ci).

 Slim's core syntax is guided by one thought: "What's the minimum required to make this work".